mspnp/container-apps-fabrikam-dronedelivery/README.md

    :bulb: The steps shown here and elsewhere in the reference implementation use Bash shell commands.
 On Windows, you can [install Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/install#install) to run Bash by entering the following command in PowerShell or Windows Command Prompt and then restarting your machine: `wsl --install`

-1. Navigate to the cicdbots folder
+1. Navigate to the container-apps-fabrikam-dronedelivery folder

    ```bash
    cd ./container-apps-fabrikam-dronedelivery